andreaskaris/blog/docs/linux/selinux-cheatsheet.md

 + exit 0
 ```

-Verify that the binary now is labeled with the new custom type:
+Verify that the executable now is labeled with the new custom type:

 ```
 # ls -Z /opt/tutorial/bin/open-messages